 I recommend this studio for yogis who want to practice alongside other beginner to intermediate students.
 For perspective on the yogis who go to this studio, the folks I practiced with were all affluent, white-collar workers.

 This yoga studio is situated on the second floor, over a laundromat.
 Its staff is friendly and the teachers lead quite advanced classes.
 It has one heated yoga studio and offers both Vinyasa flow and sculpt classes (yoga with weights) which is a great way to intensify your practice.
 Back in Seattle, I always practiced hot yoga.
 A heated room makes every yoga pose at least 5X harder.
 However, in my opinion, the heat in this studio is far too high for a fluid Vinyasa yoga practice.

-2.)
+Pros 1.)
+Many changing stalls 2.)
 One of the few hot yoga studios in San Francisco

 Cons 1.)
 Only two bathrooms with toilets; no showers 2.)
 No water fountain or free water; I find this extremely problematic for a heated yoga studio.
 At $20/drop-in class, the studio really should invest in a free water system (whether it is a water fountain or a Poland Spring water delivery service.)
 You can only purchase bottled water here (or fill up your water bottle in the bathroom sink, but that water isn’t filtered) 3.)
 Heating is too high and heater grates turn orange/red, making you feel like you are being fried in an oven.
 This yoga studio doesn’t disguise its heater grates so you can see the metal heaters in the front of the room.
 That combined with the darkness of the room really makes it feel like you are being cooked

 I would recommend this yoga studio for advanced yogis who want a heart-racing workout and an extreme sweat session.
 If you are new to yoga, I would recommend that you try one of the other unheated yoga studios in San Francisco.